prisma/prisma1/docs/1.0/04-Reference/02-Data-Modeling/01-Data-Modelling-(SDL).md

 In queries or mutations, Enum fields have to be specified without any enclosing characters.
 You can only use values that you defined for the enum: `enum: COMPACT`, `enum: WIDE`.

-#### JSON
+#### Json

-Sometimes you need to store arbitrary JSON values for loosely structured data.
-The JSON type makes sure that it is actually valid JSON and returns the value as a parsed JSON object/array instead of a string.
+Sometimes you need to store arbitrary Json values for loosely structured data.
+The JSON type makes sure that it is actually valid Json and returns the value as a parsed Json object/array instead of a string.

-Note: JSON values are currently limited to 256KB in size on the shared demo cluster.
+Note: Json values are currently limited to 256KB in size on the shared demo cluster.
 This limit can be increased on other clusters using [the cluster configuration](https://github.com/graphcool/framework/issues/748).

-In queries or mutations, JSON fields have to be specified with enclosing double quotes.
+In queries or mutations, Json fields have to be specified with enclosing double quotes.
 Special characters have to be escaped: `json: "{\"int\": 1, \"string\": \"value\"}"`.

 #### ID